Jean-Nicotra/univertuel/README.md

 		* Game : a folder by game, a subfolder for game class data, a subfolder for figure (caracter) class data
 		* Platform : message module used in the platform for private messages
 		* User : user class
-	* Form : same strucute as entity, form class to creature and update entities
+	* Form : same strucute as entity, form class to create and update entities
 	* Repository : same structure as entity to load ans store data
-	* Security : TokenAuthenticator class to encrypt user passwords, credentials, ans many authenticate methods
+	* Security : TokenAuthenticator class to encrypt user passwords, credentials, and many authenticate methods

 * templates:
 All templates view :